Look at what we saw yesterday!

 I can promise you that I will never get tired of Japanese trains.
 We spent about 6 hours getting there on three different trains.
 All were on time.
 None were crowded.
 We didn't have to go through security or take off our shoes (until we sat down).
 The governor of Florida might want to look into something like this.

 About half way there, we started to see the snow-covered mountains.
+Our camera is great, but it can't capture this scenery well.

 In a rare miss in my travel research skills, I booked our hotel based on reviews from enthusiastic foreigners (rather than a Japanese suggestion).
 The ryokan was in this town, and the ryokan itself was friendly, but really shabby.
 This welcome sign kind of sums it up.
 Wish we could see the famous view behind you, Mr. Tacky-sign!